 The Danube Bend, creating Hungary's finest landscape, is where the river passes between the hills and turns towards the south.
 This was the land where major historic events took place in Medieval Hungary.

-Szentendre with its colourful houses, narrow alleys and two-dozen museums is the most frequently visited tourist center along the Danube.
+Szentendre with its colourful houses, narrow alleys and two-dozen museums is the most frequently visited tourist centre along the Danube.
 A Mediterranean-like town with 13-14th century Roman Catholic Church standing on the Castle Hill, shops, and ancient buildings in the Main Square.
 The Szab Marzipan museum offers fantastic delights made of marzipan, while the Dobos Confectionery Museum introduces visitors to the true Dobos cake.

 Visegrad is rich with natural and historic attractions.
 The castle on top of the hill has a wonderful view of the Danube Bend, Main Street and Solomon Tower, among the oldest and most intact Romanesque dwelling towers of Central Europe.
 The Palace of King Mathias is worth a visit.

 Esztergom is the seat of the Roman Catholic Primate of Hungary and the Cathedral is the largest church in the country with the largest altar piece in the world.
-In the neighborhood of the Basilica is fresco-ed castle chapel.
+In the neighbourhood of the Basilica is fresco-ed castle chapel.

 In Godollo the 250 year-old Royal Mansion is one of the largest palaces in the country.
 The Austro-Hungarian Monarchy's ruling couple Emperor Franz Joseph and his wife Queen Elizabeth frequently stayed here.
 Classical concerts are organised in the state room and the ceremonial court of the palace.